muhlbach/autocrosswalk/README.md

 ## Code dependencies
 This code has the following dependencies:
 - Python >=3.6
-- numpy >=1.19
 - pandas >=1.3

 ## Installation
 There are no heavy dependencies for this library to work.
-We have include an example that requires a parquet reader, e.g., `pyarrow`, `brotli`, or `fastparquet`.
+We have included an example that requires a parquet reader, e.g., `pyarrow`, `brotli`, or `fastparquet`.
 One needs to have one of them installed in order to use the example data provided.
 Otherwise, go ahead and install by `pip install autocrosswalk`.
 ## Usage